 Online opportunities available.

-Students will be prepared for employment as an Information Technology Assistant, Coder, Assistant Web Designer and Web Designer, or to provide supplemental training for persons previously or currently employed in any of these occupations.
+The Web Development program prepares students for employment as a Web Designer, a Web Designer/Graphic Designer, an Assistant Web Designer, or to provide supplemental training for people previously or currently employed in any of these occupations.

-Web Development offers a broad foundation of knowledge and skills to prepare students to design, code, and publish websites that can work with mobile technology, tablets, and desktop formats.
+The Web Development program offers a broad foundation of knowledge and skills to prepare students to design, code, and publish websites that can work with mobile technology, tablets and desktop formats.

-After successfully completing this program, the student will be able to perform advanced web design techniques.
-Students will create dynamic websites that will apply their knowledge of website management and marketing techniques.
+After successfully completing this program, students will be able to design dynamic and responsive websites an apply their knowledge of website design by applying their knowledge of website design and coding principles, website management, media integration, and digital marketing techniques.

 Additional Skills Covered:

 - Business Fundamentals